Written By Sam Henselijn

 What Does Candy Corn Taste Like?

 Describing the taste of candy corn to someone who’s never tried it before is not an easy task.
-The flavor of this classic candy is so familiar to most people, they may not even know it actually does have an “assigned flavor”.
+The flavor of this classic candy is so familiar to most people, that they may not even know it actually does have an “assigned flavor”.
 News flash: candy corn is supposed to taste like “creamy vanilla”.

 So even though the sweet treat is modeled after corn in shape, it’s not supposed to taste like it!
 The actual flavor of traditional candy corn is a lovely blend of creamy fondant, rich marshmallow and warm vanilla notes.
 Combined, these three flavors create the distinctive candy corn flavor we all know and love.